The Bay School has been a pioneer in experiential education since its founding.

 Ambitious Projects, Deep Learning

-Imagine creating a short feature film from concept to final cut, learning the history and ecology of California through field research, or searching for exoplanets and spending time at a research-level observatory.
+Imagine creating a short feature film from concept to final cut, learning the history and ecology of California through weeks of field research, or searching for exoplanets and spending time at a research-level observatory.
 You can in Immersives.

 Some courses focus on a particular topic, while others are multidisciplinary and co-taught by teachers from different departments.